kumahq/kuma/docs/madr/decisions/011-mesh-traffic-route.md

 ### Positive Consequences

 - Route configuration can be very precisely targeted
-- Users need know only one set of resources for routing
+- Users need to know only one set of resources for routing
 - A final spec that has the best of `MeshGatewayRoute` and `TrafficRoute`

 ### New `MeshHTTPRoute` spec